gahlautabhinav/MULTITHREADED-CHAT-APPLICATION/README.md

 - client (Directory containing Client build)
 - How-to-run.txt (Text file having steps to run this application)

-**TOOLS/TECH.
-USED:**
-- **Java**: The core programming language used for both the client and server applications.
-- **Java Sockets**: For establishing network connections and facilitating communication between clients and the server.
-- **Java Swing**: For creating the graphical user interface, providing a user-friendly experience.
-- **Multithreading**: To manage multiple client connections concurrently, ensuring smooth operation.

 **KEY FEATURES:**
 - **Real-Time Messaging**: Experience instant communication as users can send and receive messages in real-time, fostering dynamic interactions.
 - **Concurrent User Support**: The server is capable of handling multiple client connections simultaneously through multithreading, ensuring that all users can communicate without delays.